Deirdre Kelly

-Deirdre "Dee" Kelly (born 1971), also known as White Dee, is a British TV personality and actor.
-In 2014 and 2015 she appeared in the TV documentary series Benefits Street, and in 2014 she took part in Celebrity Big Brother.
+Deirdre "Dee" Kelly (born 1971), also known as White Dee, is a British television personality and actress.
+In 2014 and 2015 she appeared in the television documentary series Benefits Street, and in 2014 she took part in Celebrity Big Brother.
 She plays Liz in the 2019 film Ray & Liz, directed by Richard Billingham.

 In 2014, Kelly spoke at a Policy Exchange fringe meeting at the Conservative Party Conference in Birmingham.